EthanOK/tron-permit2/README.md

-# MetaCoin TronBox Project
+# Permit2 TronBox Project

-This is a MetaCoin TronBox project.
+This is a Permit2 TronBox project.

 ## Configuration